Urban legends. I think everyone knows a few of those. They are tales about ghastly incidents, frightening creatures, or supernatural things.

 “I know the truth, Tomás.
 The old guy was innocent.”

-“What if I come to the station tomorrow, Tomás?”
+“What if I come down to the station tomorrow, Tomás?”
 I confronted him.

 “And then what?” he finally asked.

 “So we can reopen the case?
-So the parents know that the guy who did this to their little girl is still out there?
-Continue to search for someone that we won’t find anyways?
-No one gives a shit about the whole thing anyway.
-If they do, they will just bring in another hobo and put the whole thing on him.
-What do you even know?”
+So the parents know that the guy who did that to their little girl is still out there?
+So we can continue to search for someone we won’t find?
+No one gives a shit about the case, anyway.
+Not the girl, not her parents, not lizard man.
+If you go to the station tomorrow, you know what they’ll do?
+Not a damn thing, that’s what!
+What the hell do you even know?”

-“I know that you shot an” I started.
+“I know that you shot an-“ I started, but Tomás cut me off right away.

-“You have to realize it Felipe, no one gives a shit about any of this here.
-No one.
+“You have to realize, Felipe.
+No one gives a shit about any of this, not the people, not the case.
+Not one.
 Not here.”

-I told myself I’d go to the police and that I’d tell the truth of what had happened, but in the end I never went.
+I told myself to go to the station and tell them the truth about what Tomás had done.
+But I never went.